-During the student’s last quarter, the student must request graduation from the Graduate School; have the written thesis approved by their committee; and make the M.S. presentation (prior to the last day of class instruction) before an audience that includes the committee, other faculty, and invited guests.
+During the student’s final quarter, they must request graduation from the Graduate School; have their written thesis approved by their committee; and make their M.S. thesis presentation (prior to the last day of class instruction) before an audience that includes their committee, other faculty, and invited guests.

 Students are strongly encouraged to familiarize themselves with Graduate School policies about Submitting a Thesis/Dissertation during the beginning stages of research.